Tuesday, September 6, 2022

 Thirst by Varsha Bajaj

 Minni lives in Mumbai, in a part of the city that is very poor, where there is often not enough water.
-Her family doesn't have running water in their home, instead they rely on an outside tap that they share with their neighbours.
+Her family doesn't have running water in their home: instead they rely on an outside tap that they share with their neighbours.
 Minni's Ma must wake up early to fill their buckets with water because the taps only supply water for two hours in the morning and one hour in the evening.

-Minni's fifteen-year-old brother Sanjay dreams of becoming a chef one day.
+Minni's fifteen-year-old brother, Sanjay dreams of becoming a chef one day.
 Currently he is working doing food prep in a restaurant.
-Minni's baba runs a tea shop named Jai Ho where the neighbourhood loves to hang out and hear the local gossip.
+Minni's Baba, runs a tea shop named Jai Ho where the neighbourhood loves to hang out and hear the local gossip.
 Minni's best friend is Faiza, who is Muslim.

 One night, Sanjay's friend Amit tells them that his uncle Ram, who is a chauffeur, has a new car tonight.
 Amit offers to take Sanjay for a ride.
-Both Minni and Faiza begged to be included.
+Both Minni and Faiza beg to be included.
 Ram Uncle agrees to take the four of them for a ride and they drive through Mumbai in delicious air conditioning.
-During the ride Uncle stops at a building near the Western railway tracks.
+During the ride, Uncle stops at a building near the Western railway tracks.
 Behind the tracks they see a large water truck .
-Instead of obeying Uncle, Amit and Sanjay leave the Mercedes promising only to go as far as the fence by the tracks.
+Instead of obeying Uncle, Amit and Sanjay leave the Mercedes, promising only to go as far as the fence by the tracks.
 However, they climb over the fence and Minni, worried about her brother, steps out of the car.

 In the dark, Minni sees that a hose attached to the tanker truck is draining water from the pipeline nearby.
 When Sanjay sneezes, revealing their presence, a man begins searching the area where Sanjay and Amit are hiding.
 In the light of the flashlight, Minni notices that the man has a pale scar on his cheek.
 He grabs Sanjay but Amit kicks him in the leg and both boys manage to flee, crossing the tracks before an oncoming train.
 Ram Uncle returns to the car and they speed away to safety.